-Students meeting a minimum of 60% AND not obtaining a 75% minimum score during the first portion of • a course will be offered tutoring services;
+Students meeting a minimum of 60% AND not obtaining a 75% minimum score during the first portion of a course will be offered tutoring services;

-- RCBH CHC Campus Administrator, or their designee, will immediately inform student case manager (s) of the student's academic performance - If the student continues to demonstrate below minimum performance (less than 75% scoring) during the second portion of the course, the student will be placed on academic probation.
+- RCBH, Inc. CHC Campus Administrator, or their designee, will immediately inform student case manager (s) of the student's academic performance - If the student continues to demonstrate below minimum performance (less than 75% scoring) during the second portion of the course, the student will be placed on academic probation.

-LEAVE OF ABSENCE (LOA)
+LEAVE OF ABSENCE POLICY (LOA)

-Students may have issues in their personal life that interferes with the attendance, study time or other areas of the program.
-These "issues" will be assessed on a case by case basis to determine if dropping the program or suspension from a program is necessary.
-The following applies for LOA from a program:
+Students may have voluntary or involuntary issues in their personal life that interfere with attendance, study time, or other areas of the program.
+The "issues" will be assessed on a case by case basis to determine if interruption from a program is necessary.
+The following applies for the LOA from a program: